gpuweb/WSL/Spec/source/index.rst

 Typing expressions
 """"""""""""""""""

+Expressions that are not calls may discard if and only if at least one of their sub-expressions may discard (expressions that are not calls and have no sub-expressions such as literals and variables may not discard).

-Literals always have right-value types:
+Literals always have right-value types.

 - ``true`` and ``false`` are always well-typed and of type ``bool``.
 - float literals are always well-typed and of type ``float``.